tobychui/MCH-PD-Automatic-Reflow-Hotplate/README.md

 - Open Source
 - Fully automatic, just hold and press "START" and wait for the reflow to complete

+## Ready to Use Hotplate
+You can get a prototype from my [Tindie store](https://www.tindie.com/products/tobychui/tobys-automatic-mch-pd-reflow-hotplate/)

 ## Quick Start

 1. Power up your reflow hotplate with 60W or above PD charger (PD power bank works as well)